-Compensation available only for firefighters and military personnel who were directly exposed to AFFF
+Compensation available only for firefighters and military personnel directly exposed to AFFF

 Toxic PFAS were confirmed at 126 active U.S. military installations

 A DoD environmental investigation tested over 2.600 wells in and around military bases and found 61% of these to be contaminated with PFOS and PFOA chemicals.

 Most at risk are those living in or near areas with frequent PFAS manufacture, disposal, or use such as firefighting training areas, aircraft crash sites, military airport hangars, chemical plants, oil refineries, or flammable liquid storages.

 Oftentimes, more generations of the same family are affected by diseases linked with PFAS contamination, with genetic testing clearly showing no natural proclivity for said afflictions.